-- You must then undertake some basic research to whittle these potential subjects (or occupations) down to something more manageable.
+• You must then undertake some basic research to whittle these potential subjects (or occupations) down to something more manageable.
 To aid you with this task you need to look at a range of course descriptions at a range of universities to try to make a judgement about what it is actually like to study that subject at undergraduate level.
-Additionally, if the subject choice has an obvious link to an occupation i.e. Engineering or Law, then you should look at websites that give you an idea of what it is like to work in that occupation on a day to day basis, for example https://www.prospects.ac.uk gives you a wide career profiles and https://www.careerfitter.com gives you some basic guidance on suitable courses/ careers, but there are many more resources available in your pack.
+Additionally, if the subject choice has an obvious link to an occupation i.e. Engineering or Law, then you should look at websites that give you an idea of what it is like to work in that occupation on a day to day basis, for example www.doctorjob.com.my gives you some career profiles and www.fasttomato.com (24hr guest account) gives you some basic guidance on suitable courses/ careers, but there are many more resources available in your pack.

-When you meet your Mentor on the 14th June you will be expected to produce some evidence of completing these preparatory tasks, therefore it is essential that you keep a note of your work and print off relevant evidence to bring with you.
+When contact your Mentor, you will be expected to produce some evidence of completing these preparatory tasks, therefore it is essential that you keep a note of your work, save it and email it to your Mentor.

 Finally don’t forget, that this is a very important part of your time in the Sixth Form and the work that you put in between now and the end of term is essential in making sure you are able to make a competitive and timely application.